Space-Enterprise-at-Berkeley/ansible-playbook/README.md

 ### How to use Ansible ###
-If you're not using a Linux based OS good luck lol.
+If you're not using bash/zsh and Linux based OS good luck lol.

 `sudo apt update`